haddocking/haddocking.github.io/education/molmod_online/simulation.md

 <a class="prompt prompt-info">
-  Generate an ideal structure for the peptide sequence using the build_seq script in Pymol, _choose between helix/polypro/beta_.
-If you have trouble with the build_seq script you could also resort to the built-in fab command to generate the helix (ss=1) and beta (ss=3) conformations.
-(The command doesn't offer the polypro conformation)
+  Generate an ideal structure for the peptide sequence using the build_seq script in PyMol, choose between helix/polypro/beta.
 </a>

 <a class="prompt prompt-pymol">
-  build_seq peptide_helix, SQETFSGLWKLLPPE, ss=XXXX
+  build_seq peptide_helix, SQETFSGLWKLLPPE, ss=helix
 </a>
 <a class="prompt prompt-pymol">
   save p53_helix.pdb, peptide_helix